check-spelling-sandbox/materialize/doc/user/content/sql/system-catalog/mz_internal.md

 - If a materialized view or an index has been created for direct querying, the dependency graph will not reflect this nuance and `mz_index_advice` might recommend using and unindexed view instead.
-In this case, you should refer to the the reference documentation for [query optimization](/transform-data/optimization/#indexes) instead.
+In this case, you should refer to the reference documentation for [query optimization](/transform-data/optimization/#indexes) instead.
 - If a view is depended on by multiple objects that use very selective filters, or a multiple projections that can be pushed into or even beyond the view,